 PCI DSS Compliance Report

-- Major card schemes established the PCI DSS this set of security standards in 2004 and they're updated regularly.
+- Major card schemes established the PCI DSS set of security standards in 2004 and they're updated regularly.
 If your organization relies on payment by credit and/or debit cards, you are strictly expected to abide by these rules.
-With Acunetix 360's PCI DSS Compliance Report, you can easily view which vulnerabilities and issues infringe the standard.
+With Acunetix 360's PCI DSS Compliance Report, you can easily view which vulnerabilities and issues infringe on the standard.